In this article

 Can I start a business with bad personal credit?

-If you need a loan to finance your business, it will be hard to get one with bad credit.
-However, if you already have some startup capital and want to get started, you will probably be able to qualify for some credit cards.
-Or, consider getting a secured card to help you start building business credit.
-That way, you’ll have an easier time applying for loans later on.
+If you need a loan to finance your business, it can be hard to get one with bad credit.
+But if you already have some startup capital and want to get started, you’ll probably be able to qualify for some credit cards or lines of credit.
+You could also consider getting a secured business credit card to help you start building business credit.
+That way, you’ll have an easier time applying for loans in the future.

-How can you build business credit with bad personal credit?
+8 steps to build business credit with bad personal credit

-Having bad personal credit doesn't mean you can't build business credit.
-Here are steps you can take to work toward this important financial goal:
+Having bad personal credit doesn't stop you from building business credit.
+Here are eight steps you can take to work toward this important financial goal:

-Your first step is to formally establish your business as a separate entity.
-Incorporate your company as an LLC, S-Corp, or C-Corp and register it with the government to obtain an employer identification number (EIN), which acts as a social security number for businesses.
+Your first step is to formally register your business as a separate entity.
+Incorporate your company as an LLC, S-Corp, or C-Corp and register it with the government to obtain an employer identification number (EIN), which functions like a Social Security number for businesses.

 Separate your personal and business finances by opening a business bank account.
 This protects you from personal liability related to business expenses and keeps your company's financials separate from your personal finances.
 It also helps establish a relationship with the bank.